“Waawaatesi” is the Ojibwe word for Firefly.

 Indigenous worldview of the firefly

-Waawaatesi – The Firefly is known as Waawaatesi in the local Ojibwe language.
-Waawaatesi can be seen lighting up the summer evenings in the long grasses and among the giizhikatig (cedar tree).
-Ojibwe teachings of the land acknowledges the special relationship of this pollinator with the sacred medicine of wiingushk (sweetgrass).
+Waawaatesi– Lights up the summer evenings in the long grass, among the giizhikatig (cedar tree).
+Ojibwe teachings acknowledges the special relationship of this pollinator with the sacred medicine of wiingushk (sweetgrass).

 Re-Connect through Art